Azure-Samples/app-service-mobile-dotnet-todo-list-files/docs/getting_started.md

 To get an updated list of files from the server, you can initiate a sync operation as described in the *synchronizing file changes* section.

 >On the *Todo list* sample application, the item's images are retrieved in the ```TodoItemViewModel``` class.
+##Service SDK
+In order to support the file management capabilities exposed by the client SDK, the following changes were made to the service:

+ - A storage controller named ```TodoItemStorageController``` (inheriting from the new Mobile Apps type ```StorageController<T>```) was created
+	 - Storage token issuance
+	 - File delete operations
+	 - File list operations
+ - The storage account connection string was added to the service settings
+	 - Currently, the configuration is named *mS_AzureStorageAccountConnectionString*
+###Storage API resources
+The new controller exposes two sub-resources under the record it manages:

+ - StorageToken
+	 - HTTP POST : Creates a storage token
+		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles```
+ - MobileServiceFiles
+	 - HTTP GET: Retrieves a list of files associated with the record
+		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles```
+	 - HTTP DELETE: Deletes the file specified in the file resource identifier
+		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles/{fileid}```

+###IContainerNameResolver
+The *Todo list* sample uses the default behavior, with one container per record.
+If a custom container mapping or naming convention is desired, a custom ```IContainerNameResolver``` may be passed into the token generation or file management controller methods.
+If provided, this custom resolver will be used any time the runtime needs to resolve a container name for a record or file.

 ##TODO:
 - Service changes